TechFides/tf-status-dashboard/README.md

 should be run at the beginning of each month.

-- To send a notification about the start of the sitdown use script `app/Services/MessageScheduler.js` and set name of channel to which you want receive notification into settings of Dashboard app.
+- To send a notification about the start of the sitdown use script `app/Services/MessageScheduler.js` and set name of channel to which you want receive notification into settings of TF-Hub app.
 This script should be run every morning.

-- Dashboard can send value of sitdown to the project channel.
+- TF-Hub can send value of sitdown to the project channel.
 For this is necessarily to each project has a channel that exists in your workspace.
 Also, each channel must have invited bot to the conversation.
 This is possible by sending this message to the channel: `/invite @nazev_bota`.

-- If you want to get error messages when something get wrong then create channel in your workspace for errors and set it into Dashboard app settings.
+- If you want to get error messages when something get wrong then create channel in your workspace for errors and set it into TF-Hub app settings.

-- Dashboard is integrated with google calendar.
+- TF-Hub is integrated with google calendar.
 For this set variable GOOGLE_CALENDAR_ID in env file (you can find it in settings of calendar in section Integrate calendar->Calendar ID).
 Then under "Share with specific people" section, grant permissions to the created service account (variable GOOGLE_SERVICE_EMAIL in Env) (<service_account>@<project_name>.iam.gserviceaccount.com) to make changes/read events.
 Don't forget you have to set it up GOOGLE_SERVICE_EMAIL and GOOGLE_PRIVATE_KEY in env file.

+- App is integrated with TF-ERP system to get cost categories.
+For that set env variables NUXT_ENV_TF_ERP_API_URL and NUXT_ENV_TF_ERP_API_TOKEN